 - Now you have a fully covered notebook.
 Time to have some fun and be creative with scraps of pre-fused fabrics.

-I decided to add my whimsical flowers to the cover.
+I decided to add my whimsical flowers to the front of the cover.
 On this notebook, I used an amazing piece of Judy Robertson's hand-dyed fabric.

 Start by free hand cutting with a rotary cutter a wavy edge on the fabric. - Then, cut again with your rotary cutter to make another wavy edge, making the cuts into leaf/petal shapes.
 This makes the petals similar, but not perfect . . . which adds character.